wp-plugins/smart-manager-for-wp-e-commerce/readme.txt

 == Upgrade Notice ==

+= 3.2 =
+Compatibility with latest version of WPeC & WooCommerce & some new features.
+Recommended upgrade.

 = 3.1.4 =
 Compatibility release for WPeC 3.8.10 & WooCommerce 2.0.9 along with some fixes.
 Recommended upgrade.